LIMITED TIME OFFER: 25% off your first month — use code

 1. Open the Terminal application.

-2. The command is the same.
-Type ping followed by the server numerical IP:
+2. The command is the exact same.
+Type ping followed by the server numerical IP.

 ping 35.20.197.176

-Press Enter.
-You'll see a continuous stream of replies with the ping time listed.
-You can stop it by pressing Ctrl + C.
+1. Press Enter.
+You will see a continuous stream of replies with the ping time listed.
+You can stop this process at any time by pressing Ctrl + C.

 What is a Good Ping?

-So you have your number, but what does it mean?
-Here’s a quick guide:
+So you have your number, but what does it actually mean for your gameplay?
+Here is a quick guide:

 • Excellent (0-50ms): Perfect!
 The connection is super responsive.